How to solve ANY slide puzzle regardless of its size 15

 Click on the image to see the animation

-1.6 Position the last piece of the row just below it (right corner, 2nd position from the top)
+1.6 Position the last piece of the row just below it (right edge, 2nd position from the top)

 Click on the image to see the animation